 Is more information necessary to determine whether an asset or debt is wholly or partially community property?

-Do you need to determine the value of certain assets or account at your claimed date of separation?
+Do you need to determine the value of certain assets or accounts at your claimed date of separation?

 Do you need more information on your ex’s earnings history to help create a strategy for seeking child or spousal support?